 Students are given five work term opportunities in which to complete these requirements throughout the normal academic/work term sequence.

-For students who were unable to secure approved employment during the Spring 2020, Fall 2020 or Winter 2021 work terms, the University is reducing the minimum number of required work terms in a co-op program by one.
-AHS students in this scenario will require completion of three work terms.
+For students who were unable to secure approved employment during the Spring 2020, Fall 2020, Winter 2021 and/or Spring 2021 work terms, the University is reducing the minimum number of required work terms in a co-op program by one.
+Faculty of Health students in this scenario will require completion of three work terms.
 The reduced number of work terms is not cumulative.
-In other words, AHS students must complete a minimum of three work terms to receive the co-op designation on their degree.
+In other words, Faculty of Health students must complete a minimum of three work terms to receive the co-op designation on their degree.

-To be eligible to receive a co-op designation at the time of graduation, students in AHS who were unable to secure approved employment during the Spring 2020, Fall 2020 or Winter 2021 work terms must successfully complete:
+To be eligible to receive a co-op designation at the time of graduation, students in the Faculty of Health who were unable to secure approved employment during the Spring 2020, Fall 2020, Winter 2021 and/or Spring 2021 work terms must successfully complete:

 a minimum of three work terms,